brennanbrown/stars/index.md

 ## CSS

+- [conedevelopment/bite-sized-a11y](https://github.com/conedevelopment/bite-sized-a11y) - Quick and Small Accessibility - Learn something new about accessibility with short and solid articles (less than 150 words).
 - [jdanielmourao/obsidian-sanctum](https://github.com/jdanielmourao/obsidian-sanctum) - A minimalist theme for Obsidian.md, with the aim of creating a serene space of retreat, for thought and uninterrupted work.
 - [missing-semester/missing-semester](https://github.com/missing-semester/missing-semester) - The Missing Semester of Your CS Education 📚
 - [dergachev/puppypaste](https://github.com/dergachev/puppypaste) - Extract HTML clipboard contents without losing the structure, as you'd get from pasting into TextEdit or Notepad.